1 Rebooting Your Future

 I’m not suggesting that you read all these books right now, but that if a particular chapter has piqued your interest, these signposts are good places to keep going, if you haven’t already read them.
 I hope you’ll find these signposts handy for navigating the mountains of advice.
 Not all who wander are lost. 🗺️🧭

-1.12.3 Your future is Guided
+1.12.3 Your Future is Guided

 This guidebook to your future accompanies a course that has been co-designed by students for students, with input from academics and employers.
 It unites several disparate themes into one coherent story, from fundamental questions about identity and wellbeing through to more applied and practical advice on job hunting, career progression and life after University.
 Resources that do this are typically scattered around in many different places.
 There is usually no narrative to tie them all together to help students navigate the mountains of advice as they embark on the first stages of their careers.
 I’ll guide you through the narrative, but it is a flexible descriptive story rather than an inflexible prescriptive one, see figure 1.12.